Cost & Payments

 Costs (in US$)

 |Trip Cost, double occupancy ||$13,900 |

 Costs are per person, double occupancy, not including airfare (except for three internal flights), singles extra.
 See Included and Not Included sections for more details.

 If you are a single traveler, we will find a roommate for you, but if we cannot find you a roommate, we may charge you a single supplement.
 Single rooms cost extra and are subject to availability.

 |Payment ||Due Date ||Amount Per Person |

 |Deposit ||Due now to reserve your space ||$500 |

 Payments are due based on the schedule above.
 All reservations require a deposit to confirm reservation of your space.

 Until the Final Payment due date, deposits are refundable except for a cancellation fee of $150 per person, which can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.

 The Pantanal can be very hot, from 90 to 100+°F (32 to 38+°C), especially during midday and afternoons.
-Stormy, windy weather from the south can make boating on the rivers very chilly, in the 60s°F (~15 to 20°C), so layer clothes to manage these changing conditions!
+The occasional cold snap may blow through, dropping the temperature to the 60s°F (~15 to 20°C), so layer clothes to manage these changing conditions!